202117b3745Manav/indian-anpr-system/README.md

 ## 1. Project Overview

-This project is a real-time Automatic Number Plate Recognition (ANPR) system built in Java.
-It is designed to detect and recognize Indian vehicle license plates from a live video stream, fetch mock vehicle details, and log the detections to an Excel file.
+This project is a user-driven Automatic Number Plate Recognition (ANPR) system built in Java.
+It features a simple desktop UI, built with Swing, that displays a live video feed from a smartphone camera.
+The user can capture a frame at any time, and the system will process that single image to detect, read, and log Indian vehicle license plates.

 The system uses a custom-trained YOLOv8 model for robust object detection and the Tesseract OCR engine for text extraction.
-It is built as a capstone project demonstrating skills in computer vision, machine learning integration, and Java application development.
+This capstone project demonstrates skills in computer vision, machine learning integration, and Java desktop application development.

 ## 2. Key Features

--   **Live Video Capture:** Wirelessly streams video from a smartphone camera using the IP Webcam app.
--   **Real-Time Plate Detection:** Uses a custom-trained YOLOv8 model to accurately detect license plates in real-time.
+-   **Swing Desktop UI:** A user-friendly interface provides a live video feed, a "Capture & Process" button, and a real-time status bar for feedback.
+-   **On-Demand Processing:** The user has full control.
+Clicking the "Capture & Process" button analyzes a single, high-quality frame, ensuring accurate and deliberate analysis.
 -   **OCR Text Extraction:** Employs Tesseract OCR with image pre-processing and post-processing logic to accurately read plate numbers.
--   **Detection Stabilization:** Averages OCR results over several frames to provide a stable and accurate reading.
+-   **Visual Feedback:** The system generates an annotated output image, drawing **green boxes** around successfully validated plates and **red boxes** around plates that were detected but failed OCR validation.
 -   **Data Validation:** Uses Regex to filter for valid Indian license plate formats, reducing false positives.
 -   **Mock API Integration:** Fetches mock vehicle details for each valid plate to simulate integration with a government database.
 -   **Excel Logging:** Records every unique, valid plate detection with a timestamp and vehicle details into a `detection_log.xlsx` file.
+-   **Image Archiving:** Automatically saves the original captured image to an `input/` folder and the annotated image to an `output/` folder for review.

 ## 3. Technology Stack

 -   **Language:** Java 17
+-   **UI:** Java Swing
 -   **Build & Dependency Management:** Apache Maven
 -   **Computer Vision:** OpenCV 4.9.0
 -   **Object Detection:** YOLOv8 (ONNX model)